umccr/sk-explore/tmb_coding.md

 ```

-* Calculate number of mutations per bin for chromosomes 1, 2, 11:
+* Calculate number of mutations per bin for all chromosomes:

 ```r